How do I become a candidate for admission to the Humanities Gateway Program?

 Who will be my faculty adviser if I participate in the Humanities Gateway Program?

-HMTS101 counts as your first-year seminar, and you will have as your first-year/sophomore adviser one of the faculty members in the program or the program’s director.
+One of the HMTS courses counts as your first-year seminar, and you will have as your first-year/sophomore adviser one of the faculty members in the program or the program’s director.

 I plan to take a sizable number of courses related to my major during the first two years.
 Can I still participate in the Humanities Gateway?

 Yes, definitely.
 During the first and sophomore years combined, students typically enroll in a total of from 17 to 19 courses.
-Since the Humanities Gateway consists of only six courses, you will have ample opportunity to take work in other subjects in those years.
+Since the Humanities Gateway consists of only four courses, you will have ample opportunity to take work in other subjects in those years.
 Although we strongly encourage you take the Humanities Gateway courses in sequence and with your cohort, under special circumstances, and with the permission of the director, you can defer coursework.

 My primary interest is in the social sciences, the natural sciences, or the arts.
 Why should I consider participating in a program that emphasizes the humanities?